zastlx/bpp/README.md

 # Deprecated
-This project will not be worked on until the Blacket Rewrite (v3) is out, It will be much easier and faster for us to mod and make this when the rewrite is out.
+This project is deprecated, If you want an up to date version for Blacket Rewrite see [bppv2](https://github.com/zastlx/bppv2)
 <div align="center">
   <h1>Blacket++</h1>
   <h3>the best client mod for <a href="https://blacket.org/">blacket</a></h3>